mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 ##### How to calculate a percentage

-Let's look at crime.
-Murder in the United States gets a huge amount of the attention in the Media (writ large: How many cop/crime scene shows are there?).
-So how much of the whole does murder represent?
-The only real way to look at crime on a national level is to use the FBI's Uniform Crime Reports.
-It isn't perfect -- and the flaws are beyond the scope of this document -- but it's the only national dataset of crime by jurisdiction that we have.
-It measures 8 categories of crimes: Murder, Rape, Robbery, Aggravated Assault, Larceny, Burglary, Motor Vehicle Theft and Arson.

-In this UCR dataset I've provided, there is every local jurisdiction reporting to the FBI, their population in 2014, the total number of violent crimes and the total number of murders reported.

-Let's look at New York City.
-In 2014, New York City reported 333 murders and 50,544 violent crimes.
-To get what percentage of violent crimes murder represents in New York City you take 333 and divide it by 50,544.
-You'll get a really small number: .00659 or so.
-That's a decimal.
-To make it a percentage, we have to multiply it by 100 or just move the decimal point two places to the right.
-You still get a really small number: .6 percent.
-That's right.
-Murder in New York, home of half the cop shows on television, represents less than 1 percent of all violent crimes.
+Let's look at the students in colleges at the University of Nebraska-Lincoln.
+Every year, the university performs a census of students across campus shortly after classes start.
+That census produces tons of data, but one of the most interesting is the students by degree, major, race and sex.

+There are scores of stories in the overall data broken down to each major, but for simplicity, let's look at the colleges.
+More specifically, let's ask this question: Which college has the greatest gender imbalance?

 ##### How to calculate a percentage in a spreadsheet

-But does anywhere stand out?
-Lets's calculate it in a spreadsheet and find out.
-In the dataset, there's 9,347 jurisdictions.
-To make things easier, I've removed everywhere that didn't report any murders.
-I'm delighted to report that cuts the number of places that reported murders to 1,777 (or, if you're curious, that's 19 percent of all police jurisdictions in the US reported 1 or more murders).
+In the dataset, there's 10 colleges -- 9 actual colleges and one called Explore Center, which are how undeclared students are grouped together.
+It's included because it's larger than three colleges.

-Open the file -- [you can download it here](https://www.dropbox.com/s/vvyplhzkd5ykbga/murders.csv?dl=0) -- and in Column F, Row 1, let's add a new header called Percentage.
+Open the file -- [you can download it here](https://www.dropbox.com/s/ilk87n6ug1l7v53/students.csv?dl=0) -- and in Column W, Row 1, let's add a new header called Percentage Male.

 Then, in Column F Row 2, let's calculate our percentage.
-So we want to take the subset (murders in this case) and divide it by the total (violent crimes).
-So our formula will look like this: `=E2/D2`
+So we want to take the subset (male students in this case) and divide it by the total (the column labeled Total).
+So our formula will look like this: `=U2/T2`

 Really, that's it.
 Copy the formula down by double clicking on the notch on the bottom left of the cell.
 Now sort it largest to smallest (descending order).
 What do you get?

 ##### How to turn a percentage into a story

 Percents of a whole end up in stories all over the place.
-In the case of our murder data here, I'd want to know about all those small towns that reported only one violent crime, and it was a murder.
-So there was no other violent crime in the town for a whole year?
-Not one person got in a bar fight?
-No one hit a family member?
-Nothing?
-Really?
-That doesn't pass the smell test.
+In the case of our student data here, I'd want to know why.
+Why does one college have far more men than women, or vice versa?
+What attempts are there to recruit women into male dominated fields?
+What efforts are there to recruit men into female dominated fields?
+What's driving this?
+And (looking to the topic of the next section) how has this changed over time?

 ## Percent change